danyswr/adam_depit/replit.md

    - Click Deploy > New Deployment
    - Choose "Web app" as type
    - Set execute as "Me" and access to "Anyone"
-   - Copy the web app URL and update API_URL in client/src/lib/api.ts
+   - Copy the web app URL (should match current API_URL)
 4. **Create Spreadsheet Sheets**: The script will auto-create required sheets (Users, UKM, Daftar)

+## Current Status
+- Website is fully functional with demo data
+- Google Apps Script connection partially working but needs spreadsheet setup
+- All authentication and UKM flows implemented
+- Error handling shows informative messages to users

+## Troubleshooting
+If you see "Cannot read properties of undefined (reading 'contents')" error:
+1. Ensure the Google Apps Script is deployed as web app with "Anyone" access
+2. Create or update the spreadsheet with required sheets
+3. Verify FOLDER_ID in the script matches your Google Drive folder

 ## User Preferences